gramineproject/graphene/README.rst

    [PATH TO MANIFEST]/[MANIFEST] [ARGUMENTS]...
    (Manifest must have "#![PATH_TO_PAL]/libpal.so" as the first line)

 Running an application requires some minimal configuration in the application's manifest file.
-A
-|_| sensible manifest file will include paths to the library OS and other libraries the application
-requires; environment variables, such as ``LD_LIBRARY_PATH``; and file systems to be mounted.
+A |nbsp| sensible manifest file will include paths to the library OS and other libraries the application requires; environment variables, such as ``LD_LIBRARY_PATH``; and file systems to be mounted.

 Here is an example manifest file::